 US Virgin Islands

 The private island resort will be adding bungalows, tents, and villas to its existing restaurant and beach club offerings throughout the year.
 Props to the hotel for partnering with University of the US Virgin Islands on a coral restoration project.
-(Winter)
+(Year-round)

 Hoshino Kai Kirishima